FIBROIDS

 -

-Mirena IUD: slowly releases the hormone progesterone to help reduce bleeding
+Mirena IUD: slowly releases the hormone progesterone to help reduce menstrual bleeding.

 -